-17 Responses to “ETHS 59 Religion, Election, and Dealing with Shit”
+17 thoughts on “ETHS 59 Religion, Election, and Dealing with Shit”

 Best showgrum ever!
 Vera, once again, I can’t believe I’m in complete agreement with you.
 Wanda, Wanda, Wanda…your giving the benefit of the doubt to Evangelicals is, like Vera says, naive.
 I too have a sister who has been brainwashed by this cult of loons.
 She has stated in the past that if it ever came down to having to make a choice, she would forever choose her church over her own family.
 I have been to her “mega church” as kind of a research mission and, once again like Vera says, to keep an eye on the enemy.
 There are no words for what goes on in these places.
 It is truly frightening and I can only suggest that you actually go to one of these churches and experience it for yourself.
 You will be creeped out.
 Hands waving in the air, people with their heads thrown back in some sort of orgasmic rapture….it’s all freakishly bizarre.
 Of course these are only my opinions but once you have witnessed it and listened to their message, you realize that what Vera said is correct…with these people, you believe ALL of it, the entire package.
 They don’t stand for you picking and choosing.
 Sarah Palin belonged to no less than FOUR of these kinds of churches…you can’t tell me that she doesn’t buy into it too or she would have found one that was more in line with her own beliefs.
 I suggest you actually research what these “end times” people believe.
 Their ultimate goal is to actually help along this idea of an “armeggedon” by creating the chaos in the world that they believe the bible has prophesied.
 They believe the European Union is this mythical “monster” of so-many-heads that is talked about in the book of Revelation.
 I could go on and on…it all sounds incredibly nonsensical.
 Yet, my sister who was raised in a non-religious home and received a very good education, has thrown all reason and logic out the window to embrace these ideas as fact.
 And that is her right, to believe whatever she wants…but the very notion of someone like Sarah Palin, who is a member of this type of cult/group being in a position of power and authority is something that we can’t allow to happen.
 They are dangerous, not only to the U.S. but to the world.